 Communication- Visit our Website

 www.orangesouthwest.org/rtcc includes information on every program, a calendar of events, Friday night dinner menus, and contact information for all staff, and our school handbook.
-We also list weekly announcements as well as acknowledge our students and staff weekly.
 We are also on www.facebook.com/rtcc/ as well that you will be able to follow us and the learning that happens daily.

 In closing, I again want to encourage your support for your daughter or son and their participation in our technical education program.
 Our expectations for positive behavior and hard work pay off for everyone involved.
 Please do not hesitate to contact us!